sanrajmitra97/ingredients-tracker/README.md

 These are the general endpoints we want to create.
 It may not reflect the actual arguments that go into the endpoints or what is getting returned.

 1. `get_ingredient_quantity(ingredient: str | int, user_id: int) -> float`
     1. Given an ingredient and user, return the quantity available.
+If the ingredient does not exist, return 0.0.
 2. `get_ingredient_info(ingredient: str | id, user_id: int) -> Ingredient`
     1. Given an ingredient and user, return the row associated with that ingredient from the `ingredients` and `inventory` table.
 3. `add_new_ingredient(ingredient: Ingredient, user_id: int) -> None`